March 12th, 2021

 While fees for the stronger restorations are higher; your value, comfort, and years of service are greatly increased by the upfront investment.

 Give our Cedar Spring office a call to set up an appointment.
 Drs.
-Birch, Woollen, Herring, and Richards are all happy to discuss your needs and help you make the best decision for your oral health!
+Birch and Richards are all happy to discuss your needs and help you make the best decision for your oral health!